apache/hudi/rfc/rfc-57/rfc-57.md

 Hudi's DeltaStreamer currently supports consuming Avro and JSON data from Kafka but it does not support Protobuf.
 Adding support will require:
 1. Parsing the data from Kafka into Protobuf Messages
 2. Generating a schema from a Protobuf Message class
-3. Converting from Protobuf to Avro
+3. Converting from Protobuf to Avro and Row

 ## Implementation